Sleep Profiler Biomarkers for

 Characterization of Neurodegenerative Disorders

-The association between supine sleep and neurodegenerative disorders we first reported in 2019 was confirmed in independent cohorts with Lewy body Disease, Alzheimer's disease, and Mild Cognitive Impairment.
+Additionally, the association between supine sleep and neurodegenerative disorders, first reported by our consortium in 2019, has now been confirmed in independent cohorts with Lewy body Disease, Alzheimer's disease, and Mild Cognitive Impairment.
 A proposed mechanism of action, as well as a strong relationship between supine sleep and disease duration and motor impairment in Parkinson’s patients further supports our initial finding.

-The 20-min video below summarizes the accuracy and reliability of the neurodegenerative disorder risk and severity assessment and changes that occur in at-risk patients.
-The 40-minute video provides an in-depth description of our sleep biomarkers and findings associated with each.
+The 20-min video below summarizes the accuracy and reliability of the neurodegenerative disorder risk and severity assessment, and changes that occur in at-risk patients.

 20-minute Video: Phenotyping Neurodegenerative Disorder Risk and Severity Using Sleep EEG Biomarkers